UMD-DRASTIC/drastic-deploy/README.md

 Run the deployment with the following command:

 ```
-ansible-playbook deploy_standalone.yml -i hosts --ask-become-pass
+ansible-playbook deploy_standalone.yml -i staging/hosts --ask-become-pass
 ```

 * Once started the script will ask for some details.
 The sudo-password for the user specified in deploy-standalone.yml, your bitbucket username and bitbucket password.
 This is so that the script can retrieve the code from the private repositories.

 * Make a cup of tea.